UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 The same algorith and ideas presented in Chapter 1: plan B: behavioural truth table interpretation that now will be translated into C language.
 Two example circuit truth tables are presented in P9 (Fig. 11) and LAB9.
 (Fig. 11).

-Thus, once again, you see how the same entity can be yet designed using another plan in the list: implementing logic functions using microcontrollers and software programing (strategy number 9).
+Thus, once again, you see how the same combinational circuit entity can be yet designed using another plan in the list: implementing logic functions using microcontrollers and software programing (strategy number 9).

 3.4.2.2.5.write_outputs()

-Our goal: How to inferface RAM memory bits to output pins?
-From internal RAM variables, write to output pins in a single instruction without modifying data available in pins of no interest.
-We will use bitwise logic operations such AND, OR, NOT, SHIFT.
+Our goal: How to interface RAM memory bits to output pins?
+From '0' and '1' stored in internal RAM variables, write the 8 pins of a PORT in a single instruction without modifying the data available in pins of no interest.
+For instance, write var_TC10 to RB2; write var_BCD_Units to RC2, RB5, RB4 and RC0 as shown in Fig. 1

 Writing multiple pins